 - Step3 and Step4 fan in to the final step, Step5 (integration tests)

-This pipeline consists of the following:
+This pipeline does the following:

-- 5 freestyle steps that:
+- Runs freestyle steps that: